KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 NovaPunch by Tiberion (v2.06)
 PorkWorks Inflatable Habs by Porkjet (v0.4)
 RLA by hoojiwana (v11.2)
-Rocketdyne F-1 by 1096bimu.
-Download HERE.

 SCANsat by technogeeky (v7.0RC4)
-Soviet Engines by BobCat
 Space Shuttle Engines & KM_Gimbal by dtobi (v2.1.2)
 [NOTE: Not all parts supported at this time.]
 Sum Dum Heavy Industries - Service Module System by sumghai (v2.2.1) [NOTE: Delete MM Configs found in the Parts folder] Taurus HCV by jnrobinson (v1.2.1)
-Universal Storage by Daishi and PaulKingtiger (v0.8.4) (Core v0.8.4.22, KAS v0.8.3.12, TAC v0.8.3.4)
-[NOTE: ONLY install "US_TAC" folder in the TAC pack.]
 World Space by Lovad
 [NOTE: Apollo CSM and Mercury Spacecraft NOT SUPPORTED due to model incompatibilities.]